Kevonosdiaz/Kevonosdiaz/README.md

 <h1 align="center">Hi, I'm Kevin! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"></h1>

 Welcome to my GitHub profile!
-I'm a software developer and an CS student at the University of Calgary.
+I'm a software developer and a CS student at the University of Calgary.

+I've been passionate about technology for a long time and got into software development and computer science a few years ago.
+Beginning to learn about web development and Linux distros has only continued to spark my curiosity and drive my learning.
+With an interest in PCs, distros, and keyboards, I love tinkering with my setup to make development and coding even more efficient and interesting!

-I'm particularly interested in full stack or backend web development.
+I'm particularly interested in backend web development, but also software development using Go or C++.

 ## 🌐 Find Me On